Long runs on the London stage since 1700: 1870–1900

 Throughout the century, the audience for theatre was growing because of the rapidly expanding British population; improvement in education and the standard of living, especially of the middle class; improving public transport; and installation of street lighting, which made travel home from the theatre safer.

 The first play to have a run of 1,000 successive performances was H. J. Byron's comedy Our Boys, which opened at the Vaudeville Theatre on 16 January 1875.
 It achieved two records: one for the number of performances – 1,362 – and another for the duration of its run: four years and three months, closing in April 1879.
 The second record lasted the longer, not broken until 1920.
 The initial run of Brandon Thomas's Charley's Aunt, which opened in London on 21 December 1892, totalled 1,466 performances, but because there were matinée performances as well as evening ones – something of an innovation – it broke the record in fewer weeks than Our Boys had run.
 Another long-running comedy of the period was Charles Hawtrey's farce The Private Secretary which opened in 1883 and ran for 785 performances.

 In the musical theatre, there were substantial runs in the late 19th century for many of Gilbert and Sullivan's Savoy Operas, the longest-running of which were H.M.S.
 Pinafore (571 performances, 1878–1880), Patience (578 performances, 1881–1882), The Mikado (672 performances, 1885–1887), and The Gondoliers (554 performances, 1889–1891).
 None of the Savoy operas broke box-office records for continuous performances, and their runs were surpassed by those of two other comic operas: Robert Planquette's Les Cloches de Corneville, which opened in London in 1878 and ran for 705 performances, and Alfred Cellier and B. C. Stephenson's Dorothy, which ran for 931 performances in 1886–1889.

 1900 to 1945

 Between 1900 and 1945 fourteen shows ran for more than 1,000 performances:

 At around the turn of the 20th century and during the subsequent two decades musical comedies and operettas were popular.
 Such shows as San Toy (1899) The Arcadians (1909), The Merry Widow (1907), The Boy (1917) and The Lilac Domino (1918) ran for between 747 and 809 performances.
-Their runs, though considerable, broke no records.
+Their runs, though considerable, broke no records, although A Chinese Honeymoon set a new record for musicals.
 By far the biggest success in musical – or any – theatre to that date came in October 1916 with Chu Chin Chow.
 It broke Charley's Aunt's record for the greatest number of consecutive performances, and in December 1920 surpassed the record of Our Boys for the longest continuous run.
 It ran until 22 July 1921, when it was played for the 2,239th time.
 No musical would surpass this record until Salad Days, which opened in 1954.